What is Cyber Liability?

-- Social Engineering: Someone is able to gain access to your network and trick accounting or upper management to transfer money to different accounts.
-Most common is an e-mail from the owner of a company is sent to accounting, demanding a wire transfer immediately to a new bank account.
+- Social Engineering: Someone is able to gain access to your network and trick the accounting or upper management department to transfer money to different accounts.
+Most common is an e-mail that is sent from the owner of a company to accounting, demanding that a wire transfer be immediately sent to a new bank account.

 - Public Relations: Costs associated with restoring a business’ image within the community based on the impact of a data breach.

 - Customer Notification/Credit Monitoring: Almost every state has a specific law that deals with losing personal information.
 You must notify by the rules of the state the customer lives in, not just by the state your business resides in.
-This can be very costly and is usual packaged with offering free credit monitoring to the customers that were affected.
+This can be very costly and is usually provides free credit monitoring to the customers that were affected.

 - Data Recovery/Forensic Costs: In the event that your business data has been destroyed or a breach has occurred, the insurance will hire a Computer Forensic Specialist to retrieve your lost/damaged data as well as determine the effects of the breach to your systems.